To Plan your perfect day out in Norfolk with our list of things to do in Norwich.

 If you are looking for relaxing things to do in Norwich and you love gardening and magical garden’s then pay a visit to Plantation Garden.

-Plantation Garden has been described as Norwich’s secret garden.
+Plantation Garden is Norwich’s secret garden.
 It is a hidden natural green space which was one a lowly chalk quarry.
 Henry Trevor, a Victorian tycoon had the great idea to create a magical place and filled it with flowers, follies and foliage.
 It’s a lovely place to take a nice stroll on a sunny day.

 For families looking to visit Norwich then you really need to visit Norwich Puppet Theatre.
 It has become one of the best activities in Norwich for children.
 It provides original shows, holds workshops for all ages and introduces visitors to the magical world of puppets.

-The Norwich Puppet Theatre is inside a medieval church which has been converted.
+The Norwich Puppet Theatre is inside a medieval church.
 It has been the home to puppets spanning 35 years and is only one of three puppet theatres in the UK.

 There is a charge for the puppet shows but it’s provides a great day out in Norwich and is worth every penny.